 Text and Photos by Sarvenaz Rafieepour/Podium Mentor Program about the Asma Story

-One of the players of the Teyf team in the stadium where Asma memorial competitions are held.
+One of the players of the Teyf team is in the stadium where Asma memorial competitions are held.

 anniversary of Asma’s death, on her grave which was held in Mangal village of Khormuj city, on August 13, 2019.